NewsTreasure CoastRegion St Lucie CountyPort St Lucie

 Jessica Clinton Park

-The order went to all municipalities across the state, demanding the removal of the road markings — some think, however, that a case-by-case basis would be better than a blanket removal of all of them.
+The order went to all municipalities across the state, demanding the removal of the road markings.
+However, some think that a case-by-case basis would be better than a blanket removal of all of them.

-“Maybe it should be a case-by-case deal, which I know is really difficult when you're on a grand scale of trying to decipher, you know, a city with a state ordinance and things like that,” said Stephenson.
+“Maybe it should be a case-by-case deal, which I know is really difficult when you're on a grand scale of trying to decipher, you know, a city with a state ordinance and things like that,” Stephenson said.
 “But to have them ripped out overnight just was a pretty poor call.”

-Park staff tells Hoffman that the hearts will return — just not on a city road.
-They tell him of a plan to, within the next couple of weeks, repaint the hearts in the park’s parking lot.
+Park staff and the city told WPTV that the hearts will return, just not on a city roadway.
+They plan to repaint the hearts in the park's parking lot.